Easy-Pay-Solutions/Mobile-SDK-Android/README.md

 ### 2. List Annual Consents (ConsentAnnual_Query)

 A query that returns annual consent details.
-Depending upon the query sent, a single consent or multiple consents may be returned.
+Depending on the query sent, a single consent or multiple consents may be returned.
 ```
 ListAnnualConsents().listAnnualConsents(params: ListAnnualConsentsBodyParams): NetworkResource<ListAnnualConsentsResult>
 ```